 Learn how school district Palermo USD cut fueling costs in half

-The Palermo Unified School District, located in Northern California, is charging ahead with electrifying its school bus fleet, partnering with AMPLY Power on charging infrastructure and operations.
+The Palermo Unified School District, located in Northern California, is charging ahead with electrifying its school bus fleet, partnering with bp pulse on charging infrastructure and operations.

 The district set out to deploy electric school buses to reduce students’ exposure to harmful emissions.
 After securing electric vehicle and infrastructure funding, Palermo deployed five Lion Type-C electric buses to transport the district’s 1,200 students.
 Once deployed, the fleet continues to save by using charging management to lower operating and fuel costs.